plancksecurity/foundation-planckCoreV3/doc/build-macos.md

 This file may be used under the terms of the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) License See CC_BY-SA.txt -->

-# Build instructions for macOS Sierra and iOS
+# Build instructions for macOS Sierra

 # Installing packaged dependencies